LamersV/mime/README.md

 ### `extension(mime: string): string | null`

-This function retrieves the first file extension associated with a MIME type.
+This function retrieves all file extensions associated with a MIME type.
 If the MIME type is not found, it returns `null`.

 #### Parameters